 One of the easiest herbs to grow is lemon balm.
 This fragrant plant has a strong, lemon flavor that adds zest to many dishes.
 It can also be dried for longer-term use.
 Water lemon balm to grow efficiently and thoroughly.
 Lemon balm is easy to care for, and it is a great plant to share with children, as the fuzzy leaves and minty scent will delight them.
 It will also thrive even in less-than-ideal conditions, so it is a great choice for growing in a container.

-In order to grow lemon balm, you need to give it the right amount of water and sunlight.
+To grow lemon balm, you need to give it the right amount of water and sunlight.
 A little goes a long way.
 Lemon balm grows best in full sun and needs about two inches of water per plant.
 If you have a sun-drenched location, you should consider growing lemon balm in pots.
-However, it is important to keep in mind that lemon balm plants will require repotting after several months, as potting soil will lose its nutrients and texture.
+However, it is important to remember that lemon balm plants require repotting after several months, as potting soil will lose nutrients and texture.

 Fertilizing lemon balm

 When you’re considering a planting project, you’ll want to consider how to fertilize lemon balm.
-While it’s best to grow lemon balm in its native habitat, it does well in containers, too.
-Lemon balm grows best in a slightly moist soil, so if you live in a dry climate, you’ll need to use a fertilizer that’s specifically formulated for lemon balm.
+While it’s best to grow lemon balm in its native habitat, it does well in containers.
+Lemon balm grows best in a slightly moist soil, so if you live in a dry climate, you’ll need to use a specifically formulated fertilizer for lemon balm.
 Fertilizing lemon balm to grow will keep it looking and feeling its best.

 Before you start your planting project, you’ll want to determine your soil’s pH range.
 Once you know the pH range, you can then start to add a soil amendment.
 You can also start from seed, as lemon balm seeds require ample light to germinate.
 You’ll also want to keep the soil moist, as they require plenty of light to germinate.
 After planting, your seedlings will need light to germinate, so be sure to plant them in the morning or early afternoon.